Originally published August 11, 2015; updated November 9, 2021

 The Carapils® Name

-The term Carapils®, or Cara-pils®, has been historically used by many maltsters, including: Briess, Weyerman, De Wolf Coysyns and Dingemann.
-Today, however, in the United States, no similar product can legally be labeled or marketed by either of these wordmarks.
+The term Carapils®, or Cara-Pils®, has been historically used by many maltsters, including Briess, Weyermann, DeWolf Coysyns, and Dingemann.
+Today, however, in the United States, only Briess is able to use those trademarked names.
 Originally a European malting company, Briess opened its doors for business in 1876 in Czechoslovakia.
-Early on, the Briess family recognized the value in producing high-quality specialty malts and began malting varieties of dextrine malts, caramel malts, and other specialty malts.
+Early on, the Briess family recognized the value in producing high-quality specialty malts and began malting varieties of dextrin malts, caramel malts, and other specialty malts.

 Briess Carapils® Malt

-What is a Dextrine Malt?
+What is a Dextrin Malt?

-A common practice is to use caramel malts for color and flavor and add Briess Carapils® to increase body and mouthfeel without changing to color, flavor, or final gravity.
+A common practice is to use Caramel malts for color and flavor and to add Briess Carapils® to increase body and mouthfeel without changing color, flavor, or final gravity.

 If you are willing to listen, you can hear me talk about the differences between Carapils® and Caramel malts in a County Malt Group podcast I participated in recently.
 My portion of the podcast starts at 24:45.